Derived algebraic geometry of 2d lattice Yang-Mills theory: -valued prefactorization algebra of classical observables

 \begin{rem} Our concept of locally constant prefactorization algebras on square lattices $\bbZ^n$ is similar to the ``not too little disks'' algebras studied by Calaque and Carmona \cite{CalaqueCarmona}.
 These algebras are encoded by an operad which describes Euclidean disks in $\bbR^n$ of radius greater than some fixed minimal radius $R_{\mathrm{min}}>0$ and their mutually disjoint inclusions into each other.
 Local constancy is encoded by the $\infty$-localization of this operad at all $1$-ary operations.
 The main result of \cite{CalaqueCarmona} states that such ``not too little disks'' algebras are equivalent to the usual $\mathbb{E}_n$-algebras, for any choice of minimal radius $R_{\mathrm{min}}>0$.
 The authors also apply their techniques to study examples of $1$-dimensional lattice prefactorization algebras on $\bbZ^1$, see also \cite{Calaquelattice} for further $1$-dimensional examples.
-The main difference to our concept of locally constant rectangular prefactorization algebras is the shape of the regions, i.e.\ disks vs.\ rectangular subsets.
-In particular, we also encounter a minimal size restriction in terms of our rectangular side length conditions. \sk

-Due to the similarity of the two approaches, we expect that our locally constant prefactorization algebras on $\bbZ^n$ also give rise to $\mathbb{E}_n$-algebras.
-This would imply that the classical lattice Yang-Mills model on $\bbZ^2$ from Theorem \ref{theo:PFA} gives rise to an $\mathbb{E}_2$-monoidal (i.e.\ braided monoidal) dg-category, which we expect to be the symmetric monoidal dg-category $\Perf\big(\dCrit(S)\big)$ of perfect complexes on the global derived critical locus.
-Quantization as suggested in Remark \ref{rem:quantization} might then lead to an interesting braided monoidal deformation of this symmetric monoidal dg-category.
-We hope to come back to this issue in our future work. \end{rem}
+We would like to add that the updated final version of \cite[Section 2.4]{CalaqueCarmona} now contains a precise comparison between our $\P_{\bbZ^n}$-algebras from Definition \ref{def:PFA} and ``not too little cubes'' algebras.
+In particular, it is shown that in the locally constant case our prefactorization algebras on $\bbZ^n$ give rise to $\mathbb{E}_n$-algebras. \end{rem}